Welcome to Chocolate Uplift craft chocolate brokering, consulting, and wholesale distribution!

 What’s In Your Chocolate: Making Conscious Chocolate Choices.

 I’ll send our agreed chocolate for the tasting to your location or to each participant prior to the event, so that participants can taste the chocolate live during the presentation.
+Or, if you prefer to have participants order chocolate individually, I can add a special chocolate set to my online boutique for your group to select, or guests can choose from what’s available.

 I’ll hold the presentation live on your Zoom or other platform, and we’ll have a blast!
 You can record it if you wish, to share with others in your organization.